wp-plugins/basic-bilingual/readme.txt

 = Is the plugin working with cache plugins? =

-Not unless you use template tags and enclose them between `mfunc` tags (see you cache plugin's documentation about how to use those tags)
+Yes, unless you are using the "Use Language-Accept header' option.
+In that case you'll need to use template tags and enclose them between `mfunc` tags (see you cache plugin's documentation about how to use those tags)

 == Screenshots ==